 The responsibilities of TASIS faculty vary, but full-time teachers can expect a range of academic and extracurricular responsibilities.
 Most faculty teach four or five class sections.
-Approximately 270 middle and high school students live in school dormitories, where they are supervised by faculty who take turns providing evening and weekend supervision.
+Approximately 265 Middle and High School students live in school dormitories, where they are supervised by faculty who take turns providing evening and weekend supervision.
 Our sports and activities offerings include traditional team sports, recreational pursuits, and other student clubs and volunteer opportunities.
 Middle and High School faculty also have about ten student advisees and serve as trip chaperones throughout the year.
 Elementary school teachers may have similar supervisory duties outside the class day, appropriate to their background and schedule.

 What experience or qualifications are expected?